 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

 When you get home, you may have to adjust your activity level while you recover.
 This may take 3-6 weeks.
 Home care may include: Resting when you need toCaring for the woundPhysical or rehabilitative therapy

-It is important for you to monitor your recovery after you leave the hospital.
-Alert your doctor to any problems right away.
-If any of the following occur, call your doctor: Any changes in physical ability, such as balance, strength, or movementAny changes to mental status, such as consciousness, memory, or thinkingWeakness, numbness, tinglingSigns of infection including fever and chillsRedness, swelling, increasing pain, bleeding, or discharge from the incision siteHeadacheChanges in visionFaintingPain that cannot be controlled with the medications you've been givenPersistent nausea or vomitingTrouble controlling your bladder and/or bowelsPain, swelling, or cramping in your legs
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Any changes in physical ability, such as balance, strength, or movementAny changes to mental status, such as consciousness, memory, or thinkingWeakness, numbness, tinglingSigns of infection including fever and chillsRedness, swelling, increasing pain, bleeding, or discharge from the incision siteHeadacheChanges in visionFaintingPain that cannot be controlled with the medications you've been givenPersistent nausea or vomitingTrouble controlling your bladder and/or bowelsPain, swelling, or cramping in your legs

 Call for emergency medical services right away if any of the following occurs: SeizureShortness of breath or chest painLoss of consciousness

 If you think you have an emergency, call for medical help right away.